thedevelopnik/generator-sudexpress/README.md

 1. Run - `yo sudexpress`
 1. Install modules - `npm install`
 1. Fire up the server - `gulp` (or create a build - `gulp build`)
+1. In .env, customize your environment variables, (dev and production databases, cookie secrets, session secret) then add .env to .gitignore.